Mohamed-Eleraki/eraXplor/docs/aws/tutorials.md

 # 1. Setup eraXplor for your AWS Account

-This tutorial walks you through setting up `eraXplor` to start exporting your AWS cost data automatically.
+This tutorial walks you through setting up `eraXplor-aws` to start exporting your AWS cost data automatically.

 ## Prerequisites